The Japanese man is the oldest professional footballer.

 A star off the court

 It should be noted that Miura is a character closely linked to show business.
 In 1993 he married the actress and model Risako Shitara, a Japanese born in New York, which made it possible for him to film several commercials for different brands and star in a couple of Detective Conan films.
-To this we can also add a section that he had in a variety TV program with his famous
+To this we can also add a section that he had in a variety TV program with his famous "dance to the beat of batucada".

 On the other hand, the so-called << King Kazu >> had an incredible magnet for advertising.
 While he was in Brazil he caught the attention of many people, since it was unprecedented to see a Japanese man play with the same quality as a Brazilian.
 That earned him covers in newspapers and magazines.
 In fact, when in Japan they found out about this eventuality, advertising contracts rained on him.